Daniel Pollock: Death

-Pollock died on 13 April 1992 at the age of 23.
+Pollock died on 13 April 1992 in Newtown, Sydney, at the age of 23.
 The cause of death was suicide by rail.
-He was buried next to his grandfather William "Bill" Pollock in Gol Gol, New South Wales.
+While he was identified by the police within a couple of days, it was two weeks before his family was notified of his death.
+He was buried next to his grandfather William 'Bill' Pollock in Gol Gol, New South Wales.

 He died before the release of Romper Stomper.
-His Romper Stomper star Russell Crowe wrote a song in 2001 called "The Night That Davey Hit the Train" about his death.
+His co-star from the film, Russell Crowe and his rock band 30 Odd Foot of Grunts wrote a song in 2001 called "The Night That Davey Hit the Train", about Pollock's death.